Born August 15 1930, Cardiff, Wales. Married Diana, in Bristol in 1960 (three sons – Andrew, Nicholas and Stephen).

 Applied ethnomusicology – Multi-media techniques for inter-cultural music education and the creation of teaching packages.

 Archiving.
 My Scottish research was closely linked to the archiving work being done at the School of Scottish Studies.
 There I also took on responsibility for organising the John Levy archive.

-Scottish and Indian fieldwork recordings are archived in the School of Scottish Studies and much of the Scottish material is also available online at the Tobar an Dualchais website.
+Scottish and Indian fieldwork recordings are archived in the School of Scottish Studies and some of the Scottish material is also available online at the Tobar an Dualchais website.
 Over 1300 of my African field recordings are available in the sound archive of the British Library (BL Sounds).

 Other archiving experience is listed below.